Bairnsdale

 Residential development activity is slightly higher than average within Bairnsdale when compared nationally

-Compared to the Rest of Vic., Bairnsdale shows approximately 75% of the construction activity per person and places among the 81st percentile of areas assessed nationally.
+Compared to the Rest of Vic., Bairnsdale shows approximately 75% of the construction activity per person, and it places among the 81st percentile of areas assessed nationally.
 However, development activity has picked up in recent periods.
-The majority of new building activity consists of detached dwellings, with 93.0%, while townhouses or apartments make up 7.0%.
-This preserves the area's low density nature and attracts space-seeking buyers.
+New building activity in Bairnsdale shows 93.0% detached dwellings and 7.0% townhouses or apartments, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
 With around 131 people per dwelling approval, Bairnsdale indeed shows characteristics of a low density area.
-Population forecasts indicate that Bairnsdale will gain 2,584 residents through to 2041, based on the latest AreaSearch quarterly estimate.
-If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Population forecasts indicate that Bairnsdale will gain approximately 2,578 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth in the area.

 Frequently Asked Questions - Development